 Remediation and Validation

-Maybe required based on the findings of previous investigations.
+Removal (of sources), encapsulation or remediation can be required, based on the findings of previous investigations.

-If remediation is considered necessary, Peak Associates team of former regulators will provide a remedial options appraisal for the site and provide an independent appraisal of remediation proposals provided by specialist contractors.
+If remediation is considered necessary, Peak Associates’ team of former regulators will provide a remedial options appraisal for the site and provide an independent appraisal of remediation proposals provided by specialist contractors.

 We can also provide supervision of simple remedial works on site, if required, (such as source removal) and collect validation samples following remedial work in order to provide a Validation Statement to confirm that the site has been effectively remediated to the required standard.